rconfig/pro-policy-definitions/README.md

 └── Fortinet

+All folders must contian a `README.MD` with details of each .policy template

 Files do not have specific naming convetions, but all must end in `.policy`.
 It is suggested to start the file names with vendor models, follow by definition type
 > isr4400-pci-dss.policy